Correlate Connections Participant Charter

 Correlate Connections respects and fully commits to upholding the rights of all people, including those with disabilities.
 We are also committed to ensuring you are aware of your rights and responsibilities and are supported to exercise them.
+We present to you our participant charter.

 In supporting you to exercise your rights, we must comply with the United Nations Universal Declaration of Human Rights, United Nations Convention on the Rights of Persons with Disabilities, if supporting children, the United Nations Declaration on the Rights of the Child, National Disability Insurance Scheme Act 2013 and NDIS Practice Standards (2018) – Rights and Responsibilities.